What Students do at PRBI!

 Each year students have the opportunity to join a tour team.
 Whether your team uses music or drama to minister to churches or travels to camps and youth groups, you will have opportunity to minister to the community using your gifts.

 PRBI Tour Teams offer students the opportunity to minister throughout the year at churches, high schools, camps, and various other off campus functions.
 These teams tour on weekends throughout both semesters and for a two week tour after graduation in April.
-You gain both class and field education credit for a tour team.
+You gain field education credit for a tour team.

 Global Ministry Teams